ShaheenHossain/eagle-12.1/doc/reference/testing.rst

 Test selection
 --------------

-In Eagle ERP, Python tests can be tagged to facilitate the test selection when running tests.
+In Eagle, Python tests can be tagged to facilitate the test selection when running tests.

 Subclasses of :class:`eagle.tests.common.BaseCase` (usually through